Activities

 Last Thursday of the month 5:00 p.m. - 6:00 p.m.
 Meeting virtually on Zoom for a social hour.
 Bring your own wine and cheese and enjoy the camaraderie of the CWC from the comfort of your own home.

-Past walks have included trails in Pasadena, La Canada and Glendale: Arroyo Seco Trail, Brand Library, Chantry Flat, Deukmejian Wilderness Park, Gabrielino Trail, Hahamongna Park & Oak Grove Park
+The Scenic Walks group meets on the first Thursday of each month, October through May, for an easy hike to scenic local places to enjoy friendship and the outdoors.
+The locations depend on weather and trail closures.
+Past walks have included trails in Pasadena, La Canada and Glendale, Arroyo Seco Trail, Brand Library, Chantry Flat, Deukmejian Wilderness Park, Gabrielino Trail, Hahamongna Park & Oak Grove Park.